tiffanymonroe/wdi-remote-gizmo/unit_4/w10d01/homework/README.md

 end
 ```

-* Write a method that will loop over the `nums` array and print each number multipled by 5
+* Write a method that will loop over the `nums` array and print each number multiplied by 5

 ```ruby